 The number one way that hackers get into WordPress websites is through themes and plugins that have not been updated.

-Most web developers do not do regular site maintenance updates for sites they have built.
 Always assume that YOU are responsible for keeping your site updated (and be pleasantly surprised if someone else is doing it for you).

-Questions to Ask Your Web Developer
+Questions to Ask Your Web Designer

 Ask them, “Are you regularly updating my plugins and theme on my WordPress site for me?”